adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-26-updated-input-configuration-for-your-workflows.md

 We've added a `disabled` input for text that you want to be visible but not editable, and we've also brought in two new inputs — `range` (number) and `switch` (boolean) — as well as support for conditionally shown input fields.
 This means you can set a hidden key on an input, which is based on another input: toggle a checkbox, and suddenly you'll reveal more keys to edit\!

 It doesn't stop there.
-We have more input types coming soon —&nbsp;[contact our support team](https://cloudcannon.com/documentation/support/) if you have specific requests.
+We have more input types coming soon — [contact our support team](https://cloudcannon.com/documentation/support/) if you have specific requests.

 ## Hello, structures